The Oberoi Udaivilas is a luxury hotel located in Udaipur, Rajsthan, India. It was rated as the world’s best hotel in 2015 by Travel+Leisure.

-“The design is an assimilation of the spaces in traditional royal residential palaces, using Mewari architectural elements,” Guests are ferried across the lake and arrive by golf cart at the main gate, whose large cusped arch has historically been used by Mewar craftsmen.
+“The design is an assimilation of the spaces in traditional royal residential palaces, using Mewari architectural elements.
+Guests are ferried across the lake and arrive by golf cart at the main gate, whose large cusped arch has historically been used by Mewar craftsmen.
 Other Mewari features, such as large domes and cupolas (ghummats and ghumtis), arrest the eye and define the Udaivilas skyline.
 Chhatris, or ornamental pavilions, dot the roofline.

 Sumptuous but refined, the lobby sets the interior theme of Udaivilas.
 A large dome with floral painting on gold leaf gives an arrival royal importance.
 “An eclectic approach to the décor was most suitable.”
 “Applied decoration, like mirror inlay, was inspired by Udaipur’s Lake Palace and City Palace.
-We also used Déco-style furniture and other period pieces.”
+They also used Déco-style furniture and other period pieces.”